PiersMorgan/maintenance/README.md

 - I mean really?

 ## Donate
-- You can donate to me if you want to see more free templates via paypal.
+- You can donate to me via paypal if you want to see more free templates